Veraticus/huey/README.markdown

 Huey::Errors::PressLinkButton: 'Press the link button and try your request again'
 ```

 Just like the message says, go press the link button on your Hue hub, and then reissue the request.
 It should work the second time.
-Then you can get to the exciting stuff:
+Then you can get to the exciting stuff.

+### Bulbs

 ```ruby
 Huey::Bulb.all # Returns an array of your bulbs